La Manga Club

 Rooms At Principe Felipe Hotel

 Terrace rooms are a good choice at approximately 34 square meters.
 This stylish room has a spacious furnished balcony offering either golf or pool views.
 We also recommend Club rooms which offer either golf or pool views.
-When you stay in a Club room, you receive exclusive Royal Club Benefits, which include a welcome amenity, access to the private Royal Club Lounge with complimentary coffee, tea, and soft drinks between 10:00 am – 7:00 pm, a pre-dinner cocktail with cava, wine, and canapés between 7 and 8 pm VIP access to all areas of Spa La Manga Club including jacuzzi zone (normally restricted to clients booking a treatment), complimentary golf club cleaning at the Caddie Master, full buffet breakfast in Amapola Restaurant, a la carte pillow menu, daily newspaper delivered to your room and 10% discount on the minibar, laundry, golf, and tennis shop purchases, spa products, and treatments.
+When you stay in a Club room, you receive exclusive Royal Club Benefits, which include a welcome amenity, access to the private Royal Club Lounge with complimentary coffee, tea, and soft drinks between 10:00 am – 7:00 pm, a pre-dinner cocktail with cava, wine, and canapés between 7:00 – 8:00 pm VIP access to all areas of Spa La Manga Club including jacuzzi zone (normally restricted to clients booking a treatment), complimentary golf club cleaning at the Caddie Master, full buffet breakfast in Amapola Restaurant, a la carte pillow menu, daily newspaper delivered to your room and 10% discount on the minibar, laundry, golf, and tennis shop purchases, spa products, and treatments.

 La Manga has a strong British tradition, but there is a diverse range of cuisine, from traditional Spanish tapas to Mediterranean, Italian, Asian, Indian, and seafood restaurants, all within the resort.
 The pappardelle and ravioli at Luigi’s is excellent, and the range of local wines here are also very good.
 La Manga Club has a number of bars, some of which have live televised sports, and there is even an Irish bar that does a mean curry in addition to its beer selection.